This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

-Then add in the dried lentils, salt, and black pepper.
-Bring the liquid to a boil.
-Once it’s boiling, lower the heat and cover the pot with a lid.
+Once it’s boiling, reduce the heat and cover the pot.
 Let the soup simmer covered until the lentils are tender.
 This should take about 30 minutes.

 detox lentil soup cooked with fresh cilantro added on top of the pot.